MichaelMcKibbin/TicketTrackingApp/readme.md

 - Automated tests are unlikely to be added due to the complexity of the task, and the aging test suite - TestFX is outdated.
 - New JDK restrictions make automation of UI tests difficult.
 - It is recommended to use manual testing for UI interactions.
-- Manual (human) tests are faster and more like
+- Manual (human) tests are faster and more likely to catch bugs.
+It's easy for a human to spot anomalies in the UI.